pkErbynn/design-pattern-java/README.md

 ### 1. Adaptor Pattern
 * Geared towards making unrelated classes work together
     * usually applied to systems after being designed
-    * also known as "wrapper"
+    * converts a class to another responsibility, example converts a plumber to be a chef.
-* examples:
+* more examples:
     * card reader - acts as adapter b/n memory card and a laptop
     * simple ac adapter (multisocket) - changes the shape of the outlet in order to match the plug